acttrader/swagger/chart-api.md

 ```

 #### SYMBOLS
-get all symbols for particular exhange
+get all symbols for particular exchange

 request